 Libby Liu, President of Radio Free Asia

-As the July 2018 general elections near, the Cambodian government has become increasingly hostile to dissent.
-Opposition parties and independent media are under a harsh crackdown.
-Newspapers and broadcasters are being forced to close, rights activists are imprisoned and police wield violence to disperse demonstrations.
+In the lead up to the July 2018 general election, the Cambodian government became increasingly hostile to dissent.
+Opposition parties and independent media suffered under a harsh crackdown.
+Newspapers and broadcasters were forced to close, rights activists were imprisoned and police wielded violence to disperse demonstrations.

 Cambodia is a constitutional monarchy, headed by King Norodom Sihamoni who has held the throne since 2004, seceding from his father, King Norodom Sihanouk.
 While officially a multi-party democracy, Hun Sen, leader of the Cambodian People's Party (CPP) and a former member of the Khmer Rouge, is one of the world's longest serving prime ministers, having held the post under various coalitions since 1985.
 His re-election in 2013 to a five year term was marred by allegations of election fraud.
-The next general election is slated for July 2018.
+On 29 July 2018, Hun Sen was re-elected prime minister in what the government said was a landslide victory, but which in reality bore few of the hallmarks of a free and fair election.

 Association of South East Asian Nations (ASEAN), Non-Aligned Movement (NAM), United Nations